cookiecutter/cookiecutter/README.md

 ### Data Driven Journalism

-* [cookiecutter-data-driven-journalism](https://github.com/jastark/cookiecutter-data-driven-journalism): A cookiecutter template to facilitate transparency in data journalism with consistant organisation of data journalism projects and some pre-populated files (including .gitignore, README, AUTHORS)
+* [cookiecutter-data-driven-journalism](https://github.com/jastark/cookiecutter-data-driven-journalism): A cookiecutter template to facilitate transparency in data journalism with consistent organisation of data journalism projects and some pre-populated files (including .gitignore, README, AUTHORS)

 ### Continuous Delivery